Saving honeybees through healthy hive stewardship

 • Support for beginners through the network

 Check the calendar for the next Honeybee Conservancy Training Course.
+(Tentatively scheduled for March 1 and 2, 2014)

 Become a Sister Honeybee Conservancy.
 Your apiary could be eligible to be listed as a Sister Honeybee Conservancy with Rodale Institute.
 Learn more about the requirements and sign up to receive your apiary plaque here.